michaels107/RubySetGame/README.md

 5. Check the box next to Custom Font
 6. Click on Monospace Regular
 7. Drag the slider on the bottom of the window to the change size (16 should be fine)
+8. Resize the terminal window to better fit your screen by clicking and dragging the edges of it

-### How to run Cards & Visualized Class test cases
+### How to run Rspec test cases
 1. install rspec using terminal command: gem install rspec
-2. cd to the file location of cards_spec.rb
+2. cd to the file location of INSERTNAME_spec.rb in the testing folder
-3. Run cards_spec.rb test cases using terminal command: rspec cards_spec.rb
+3. Run Rspec test cases using terminal command: rspec INSERTNAME_spec.rb

-Note: require 'cards' wouldn't allow us to run cards_spec.rb within the testing folder, hence it is on the same level as cards.rb using require_relative 'cards', the filename for which it is testing